Csega/csega.github.io/_posts/2021-09-01-realtime-linux-kernel-first-glance.markdown

 4. [Real-Time Systems][realtime-systems]
 5. [Real-Time Control System and Real-Time Networks][realtime-control-and-network] (The full lecture is [here][module5-link].)

+However, in this post I mainly concern realtime kernels in Linux systems, which are ensure this kind of behaviour from the kernel side.

 ## Realtime testing

-Here is a few sources I found about realtime testing.
+Here is a few sources I found about realtime kernel testing.

 1. [Real-Time Testing Best Practices][realtime-testing-best-practices]
 2. [RT-Tests][rt-tests]